mohdalibn/mohdalibn/README.md

 I am currently working towards my Bachelor's degree in Computer Science from the Memorial University of Newfoundland in NL, Canada.
 I am enthusiastic about developments in the fields of Machine Learning, Computer Vision, & Web Development.
 I've worked on applicable personal ML, Computer Vision, & Web Development projects and learned new industry-demanding skills.
 I get excited about opportunities where I can leverage my skills to work on interesting projects.

+- 😄 Pronouns: He/Him
+- 🌱 I’m currently learning Flutter App Development
+- 📫 How to reach me: LinkedIn
+-
 <h2>Technical Skills</h2>

 Skills: Python / C++ / JS / HTML / CSS

-- 🌱 I’m currently learning Flutter App Development
-- 📫 How to reach me: LinkedIn
-- 😄 Pronouns: He/Him

 <h2>Connect With Me</h2>